Klaudia-Szymanowska/ACTivist/README.md

 Made to help people take action to lower their CO2 footprint.

-Our app is aimed for mobile devices, it is fully responsive for different screen sizes and was tested on the Firefox browser.
+Our app is aimed for mobile devices, it is fully responsive for different screen sizes of mobile devices and was tested on the Firefox browser.

+Make sure to run the following command from the master branch (default branch) to install all packages:

+npm install

+Afterward run the following command to start the localhost:

+npm start

-In case of some issues with running the program here is the link to the deployed version: https://activist-6250f.web.app/
+In case issues with running the app here is the link to the deployed version: https://activist-6250f.web.app/